learn-co-curriculum/phase-0-bash-navigation/README.md

 As we keep exploring and working with the command line, we will start to unlock and understand its full potential!
-Adopting the terminal for command-related interactions can allow us to become more productive users-—we work on multiple projects, tasks, and easily switch contexts and folders.
+Adopting the terminal for command-related interactions can allow us to become more productive users – we work on multiple projects, tasks, and easily switch contexts and folders.
 It's also the root (pardon the pun) of all computing systems.
 While syntax might vary between operating systems, the functions that we are given through terminal applications are the same.

 ## Resources